robang74/git-functions/README.md

 * `forig`: short for `git fetch origin`
 * `frmt`: short for `git fetch`, default the first in `lsrmt` or args with opt -a:--all
+* `search`: search for a string in all the commits and report the first found, arg string
 * `irb`, `irebase`: rebase starting from the hash passed or ~n, -n for `HEAD~n`
 * `pa`: format patch apply and create signed commit
 * `ce`: commit edit within a restricted shell